erostefano/fatigueAnalysis.js/README.md

 }
 ```

 Overall, the accuracy is not satisfactory for the use case.
-Therefore, the next approach will be to try transfer
-learning.
+To improve it, more data and parameter tuning are needed.
+Due to performance limitations, this approach won't be feasible.
+Instead, alternative transfer learning solutions should
+be explored.

 ### Transfer Learning On Face Points